ParrotSec/documentation/docs/index.md

 # Home

-For the Parrot Linux homepage, visit [parrotsec.org](https://parrotsec.org).
+For the ParrotOS homepage, visit [parrotsec.org](https://parrotsec.org).

 An important part of any operating system is documentation, the technical manuals which describe the operation and use of programs.
-As part of its efforts to create a high-quality free operating system, Parrot Linux is making every effort to provide all of its users with proper documentation in an easily accessible form.
+As part of its efforts to create a high-quality free operating system, ParrotOS is making every effort to provide all of its users with proper documentation in an easily accessible form.

 The documentation is still under construction, and all the Parrot users are invited to contribute to the creation and translation process of this portal.